 This section describes the material United States federal income tax consequences to a U.S. holder of the acquisition, ownership and disposition of H shares or ADSs.
 It applies to you only if you hold your H shares or ADSs as capital assets for United States federal income tax purposes.
+This discussion address only United States federal income taxation and does not discuss all of the tax consequences that may be relevant to you in light of your individual circumstances, including foreign, state or local tax consequences, estate and gift tax consequences, and tax consequences arising under the Medicare contribution tax on net investment income or the alternative minimum tax.
 This section does not apply to you if you are a member of a special class of holders subject to special rules, including:

-- a dealer in securities or currencies; - a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings; - a tax-exempt organization; - an insurance company; - a person liable for alternative minimum tax; - a person that actually or constructively owns 10.0% or more of the combined voting power of our voting stock or of the total value of our stock; - a person that holds H shares or ADSs as part of a straddle or a hedging or conversion transaction; - a person that purchases or sells H shares or ADSs as part of a wash sale for tax purposes; or - a person whose functional currency is not the U.S. dollar.
+- a dealer in securities or currencies; - a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings;

+- a tax-exempt organization; - an insurance company; - a person that actually or constructively owns 10.0% or more of the combined voting power of our voting stock or of the total value of our stock; - a person that holds H shares or ADSs as part of a straddle or a hedging or conversion transaction; - a person that purchases or sells H shares or ADSs as part of a wash sale for tax purposes; or - a person whose functional currency is not the U.S. dollar.

 This section is based on the Internal Revenue Code of 1986, as amended, its legislative history, existing and proposed regulations, published rulings and court decisions, all as currently in effect, as well as the PRC-US Treaty.
-These laws are subject to change, possibly on a retroactive basis.
+These authorities are subject to change, possibly on a retroactive basis.
 In addition, this section is based in part upon the representations of the Depositary and the assumption that each obligation in the deposit agreement and any related agreement will be performed in accordance with its terms.

-You are a U.S. holder if you are a beneficial owner of H shares or ADSs and you are:
+You are a U.S. holder if you are a beneficial owner of H shares or ADSs and you are, for United States federal income tax purposes: